Gracie Cavnar believes that you can do anything you put your mind to, and she’s spent a lifetime proving it.

 “Give a child a vegetable and you feed them for a day, teach them to grow their own vegetables and you feed them and their community for a lifetime; inspiring agriculturist is the single most powerful investment we can make for our future”

 Tyler was born with his fist full of seeds and grew up working on his family’s farm on the edge of Houston.
 This ever-smiling Army Veteran has his hand in everything because his focus and joy is teaching others to farm—whether fellow veterans or the neighbors kids.
-He runs both our Farmer Training and our Veteran Program, and particularly loves taking care of our chickens.
+He runs the whole show from raising crops to teaching others to farm, and particularly loves taking care of our chickens.
 Being the East Texas boy that he is, Tyler’s favorite food is okra.

 Veteran Program Advisor

 “Veterans are as diverse as our country, with different aspirations and needs for support.
 One common thread, though, is the need to have a purpose and a tribe.
 Hope Farms is providing our former warriors the opportunity for not just a new career, but a new community and new purpose.”